YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

 ### Prediction Tools
 TODO
 ### Database and web infrastructure
-The choice has been made to use a standard MySQL database better suited for web use.
+The choice has been made to use a standard MySQL**^8** database better suited for web use.
 We decided to create 4 different tables : one for PDB informations, one for predictions informations, and 2 others for prediction methods and resolution